The Paleo diet is one of the most popular low-carb and high-protein diets around.

 - Dinner: Beef stir-fry with broccoli and quinoa for dinner.

 - Dessert: A few pieces of dark chocolate or matcha latte with almond milk.
 Sounds good?
 That’s Paleo for ya.
 And this doesn’t even scratch the surface of the seriously good food permitted on the plan.
 Check out these mouth-watering Paleo recipes.
+(Adipex)

-Since Paleo is simply an eating guideline rather than a set of menus to follow, you can freely create your own recipes, menu plans, and dishes using any of the Paleo allowed foods.
+Since Paleo is simply an eating guideline rather than a set of menus to follow, you can freely create your own recipes, menu plans, and dishes using any of the Paleo-allowed foods.

 To get you started, here is a sample weekly menu you can use.
 You can incorporate your likes and dislikes and adjust to any allergies and preferences.

-7-Day Paleo Diet Meal Plan to Lose Weight
+7-Day Paleo Diet Plan for Beginners

 - Breakfast: Kale smoothie with blueberries, banana, and cocoa powder.
 Add hemp protein powder for some energy boost.